The size and quality of your professional network is often claimed as the single biggest factor in determining how successful your career will be.

 Building a strong online network doesn’t have to start online.
 And, in fact, many of the most impactful and longest lasting relationships start offline and then move into the digital world.

 Local events, workshops, courses, conferences, talks, meet-ups — there are innumerable opportunities for networking offline today.
-The key to doing it well is focusing on or in lateral positions that may be able to support you now or in the future, and thinking not what they can do for you, but finding something you can do for them.
+The key to doing it well is focusing on connecting with people at higher levels or in lateral positions that may be able to support you now or in the future, and thinking not what they can do for you, but finding something you can do for them.

 3. Share, share, share